Chart Color Schemes

 Population growth drivers in Currumbin - Tugun are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Currumbin-Tugun's population was around 13,361 as of November 2025.
-This figure reflects an increase of 1,022 people, representing an 8.3% growth since the 2021 Census which reported a population of 12,339.
-The change is inferred from ABS's estimated resident population of 13,217 as of June 2024 and an additional 287 validated new addresses since the Census date.
-This results in a population density ratio of 1,682 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Currumbin-Tugun has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 78.2% of overall population gains during recent periods.
+Currumbin-Tugun's population is approximately 13,442 as of February 2026.
+This figure represents an increase of 1,103 people, an 8.9% rise from the 2021 Census which reported a population of 12,339.
+The change is inferred from the estimated resident population of 13,217 in June 2024 and an additional 323 validated new addresses since the Census date.
+This results in a population density ratio of 1,692 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Currumbin-Tugun has shown resilient growth with a compound annual growth rate of 1.5%, outperforming its SA3 area.
+Overseas migration contributed approximately 78.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with Currumbin-Tugun expected to expand by 1,934 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 13.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Considering projected demographic shifts, an above median population growth is expected for locations outside capital cities.
+The area is projected to increase by 1,934 persons to 2041, reflecting a total increase of 12.7% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population